Anthracite Applications in Today's World

 When looking through the type of coals you can use, you will be presented with options.
 Amongst those, anthracite coal is the type that has the highest quality because of its increased carbon content.
 Due to the fact that it has spent over 350 million years underground in the midst of intense heat and pressure, it is the purest form of coal that you can get.
 As such, it also has the highest capacity to produce energy for an extended period of time.

 There is no denying the importance and relevance of coal to this day.
 As one of the major sources of carbon, it is used in all types of industries ranging from power, construction, furnace, farming and more.

 Another reason why anthracite is preferred over all other types of coal is because it is considered to be the cleanest.
 You can use as little as possible to generate extensive amounts of heat without having to pollute the environment with the release of smoke.

-In recognition of the vast utility that anthracite coal extends, many industries prefer its use over all others.
+In recognition of the vast utility that this material extends, many industries prefer its use over all others.
 As such, there has been a steady rise in the development of technology that allows for companies to properly harness the power of the coal so that it can be put to great use.

 What are some of the uses of anthracite coal?

 It can be used for a variety of purposes in all fields and industries.
 Some of the common uses of are as follows:

 • Heating Systems